Hospitality industry guide 45 min - Instant certificate

 Never attempt to lift a full keg alone.
 Use keg handling equipment, trolleys, or team lifting.
 Back injuries from keg handling are common and often severe.

-Hotel Housekeeping
+Hotel housekeeping

 Housekeeping staff perform repetitive manual handling tasks - making beds, lifting mattresses, moving furniture, and pushing heavy cleaning trolleys.
 The cumulative strain can cause chronic injuries.

-Function and Event Setup
+Function and event setup

 Setting up for weddings, conferences, and events involves moving tables, chairs, staging, and equipment.
 Time pressure before events can lead to unsafe shortcuts.